College of Arts, Humanities and Social Sciences

-HSS is the cornerstone of St. Mary's liberal arts and Marianist education.
+The cornerstone of St. Mary's liberal arts and Marianist education.
 With more than 20 disciplines to choose from, this is the largest school on campus.

 The Sociology student develops analytic, research, and communication skills, and learns how to ask and answer social research questions by using data.
 Our rigorous and academically challenging program builds a course foundation vital to a variety of fields and careers, and students are encouraged to complement their course experiences with professionalizing opportunities outside of the classroom, campus, or country.
 Sociology at St. Mary’s University prepares students to contribute to solutions for some of the most complex and challenging social issues we experience in society today.

 Students have the option to major and minor in one of the following program options:

-The Nelson Wolff Law Early Admission Program offers advantages to motivated, talented students who plan to attend St. Mary’s School of Law and graduate in less time.
+- The Nelson Wolff Law Early Admission Program helps motivated students graduate in less time.
 This program is available to students in the following majors: Criminology, English, International and Global Studies, Philosophy, Political Science, Sociology and Communication Studies.

-- The Guaranteed Law School Admission Program allows outstanding St. Mary’s graduates to receive guaranteed admission to the St. Mary’s School of Law if they meet certain conditions.
+- The Guaranteed Law School Admission Program guarantees St. Mary’s graduates admission to the School of Law, if they meet certain criteria.

-For more information about any of these law-related programs, contact Milo Colton, Ph.D., J.D. at 210-436-3519.
+For more information about any of these law-related programs, please see the School of Law Admission section.